 - 4,359 persons received "asylum" under Article 16a of the German Constitution,

 - 39,659 persons received a deportation ban based on EU law or international agreements.

 The number of “foreigners” (i.e. residents without German nationality) varies depending on the survey concerned:

-- According to the Micro-Census, in 2016 there were just under 9 million “foreigners” living in Germany.
-This was a new high.
-Of this figure, just under 1.4 million had “no migration experience” because they had been born in Germany.SourceGerman Federal Statistical Office (2017): Findings of the Central Register of Foreign Nationals 2016 Fachserie 1 Reihe 2 p.
+- According to the Micro-Census, in 2017 there were 9.4 million “foreigners” living in Germany.
+This is a new high.
+Of this figure, about 1.5 million had “no migration experience” because they had been born in Germany.SourceGerman Federal Statistical Office (2017): Findings of the Central Register of Foreign Nationals 2016 Fachserie 1 Reihe 2 p.
 37

 - The “Population Projection” predicted around 9.2 million “foreigners” for the end of 2016.
 In contrast to the AZR, the "Population Projection” is based on the “2011 Census”, which is currently the most up-to-date census in Germany.SourceGerman Federal Statistical Office: Press release January 16th 2018

 It cannot be stated with certainty which of the three figures is the most reliable.
 Experts, however, suspect that the figures of the AZR are too high.
 The reason: the AZR was most recently “adjusted” in 2004, i.e. reconciled with the data of the regional foreigners’ registration offices.
 Back then, the number of “foreigners” had to be corrected downwards quite substantially.
 Nor has a reconciliation of the AZR with the 2011 census been possible as yet – for “technical and legal reasons”, as the Federal Statistical Office explains.